yosuahres/trajectory_development/README.md

 python3 main.py
 ```

 This will start the hand tracking process and display the visualization.
+Option 1: real time processing using your desired cam.
+Option 2: processing the video path declare on main.py.
+Option 3: exit program.

 ### 5. Commit message
 This project uses the conventional commit specification for better readability and clarity.
 It is mandatory to use conventional commit messages.
 Read more about conventional commits [here](https://www.conventionalcommits.org/en/v1.0.0/).